jhildenbiddle/css-vars-ponyfill/README.md

 - Type: `boolean`
 - Default: `false`

-Determines if the original CSS custom property declaration will be retained in the ponyfill-generated CSS.
+Determines if the original CSS custom property declaration will be retained in the transformed CSS.

-When `true`, the original custom property declarations are available in the ponyfill-generated CSS along with their static values.
-When `false`, only static values are available in the ponyfill-generated CSS.
+When `true`, the original custom property declarations are available in the transformed CSS along with their static values.
+When `false`, only static values are available in the transformed CSS.

 **Example**